Safin-Sarker/Portfolio-Website/README.md

 # Portfolio Website

-An eye-catching portfolio website with a RAG-powered AI chatbot built with Next.js, OpenAI, and ChromaDB.
+An portfolio website with a RAG-powered AI chatbot built with Next.js, OpenAI, and ChromaDB.

 ## Features